-IFRS 9, 'Financial instruments' - This new standard introduces new requirements for the classification, measurement and recognition of financial assets and financial liabilities and replaces parts of IAS 39.
-The standard is tentatively effective for annual periods beginning on or after January 1, 2018 with early adoption permitted.
+IFRS 9 Financial instruments - This new standard introduces new requirements for the classification, measurement and recognition of financial assets and financial liabilities and replaces parts of IAS 39.
+The standard is effective for annual periods beginning on after January 1, 2018 with early adoption permitted.
 IFRS 9 is required to be applied retrospectively.
-IFRS 9 uses business model and contractual cash flow characteristics to determine whether a financial asset is measured at amortised cost or fair value, replacing the four category classification in IAS 39.
+IFRS 9 uses business model and contractual cash flow characteristics to determine whether a financial asset is measured at amortized cost or fair value, replacing the four category classification in IAS 39.
 The determination is made at initial recognition.
 The approach is also based on how an entity manages its financial instruments (its business model) and the contractual cash flow characteristics of the financial assets.
+IFRS 9 uses an impairment model that is more 'forward looking' in that a credit event no longer has to occur before credit losses are recognized.
 For financial liabilities, the standard retains most of the IAS 39 requirements.
 The main change is that, in cases where the fair value option is taken for financial liabilities, the part of a fair value change due to an entity's own credit risk is recorded in other comprehensive income rather than the income statement, unless this creates an accounting mismatch.
-The Fund is yet to assess IFRS 9's full impact and intends to adopt IFRS 9 no later than the accounting period beginning on or after January 1, 2018.
+The Fund is yet to assess IFRS 9's full impact.